Welcome to our LIVE Aintree Grand National page!

 3:20pm – Hello mate!
 Kemboy getting up close and personal for a quick photo following his Aintree Bowl success.

 3:15pm – Buveur D’Air has the chance to redeem himself after falling at Cheltenham.
-Click here for the latest betting odds!
+Click here for the latest horse racing betting odds!

 3:00pm – KEMBOY sees them all off after leading all the way in the Aintree Bowl and makes amends for his Cheltenham mishap.
 He looks like he will go onto bigger and better things next season.